 Intertestamental.
 There’s a word.
 The Old Testament ends with the book of Malachi and the New Testament starts with the book of Matthew.
 The span of time in between these two books is roughly 400 years where the Bible (the protestants use anyway) is silent.
 This is called the intertestamental period, but during this time the Jewish people were anything but silent.
 An understanding of the events of this period can provide an entirely new context for the life and way of Jesus.

 Many claiming to be the christ (derived from the Greek word for messiah) would rise and fall in this period.
 The christ/messiah means “the anointed one” which would be a priest or king.
 In the book of Isaiah, a Messiah was prophesied to come as the Prince of Peace and establish the Kingdom of God.
 Today we know that the Messiah didn’t bring peace through violence, instead, he showed us that peace is the way.
-Throughout history mankind has always assumed that peace had to be won through violence.
+Throughout history, mankind has always assumed that peace had to be won through violence.
 This is how empire understands peace.
 This is how Rome understood peace.

 Violence was the solution to every problem.

 Jesus was born into a world addicted to violence.
 In the time between the Old and New Testaments, kingdom rose up against kingdom, nation warred against nation, and the Jewish people revolted with the sword time and time again.

 About 200 years before Christ, the Greeks who ruled over Israel banned the temple system of religion and killed all those who resisted.
 The zealous Jews wouldn’t stand for this though.
 A revolt began, led by Judas “the Maccabee” (the Hammer), massacring thousands of Greeks.
 It would take a few decades, but the Maccabees reclaimed their religious and political freedom through violent force.
 Their success through the means of violence would come to shape the Jewish way of thinking and change the way they would understand ideas like the Messiah and the Kingdom of God.